 Christmas Bells

-Christmas Bells By Henry Wadsworth Longfellow I heard the bells on Christmas Day Their old, familiar carols play, And wild and sweet The words repeat Of peace on earth, good-will to men!
-And thought how, as the day had come,…
+Christmas Bells I heard the bells on Christmas Day Their old, familiar carols play, And wild and sweet The words repeat Of peace on earth, good will to men!
+And thought how, as the day had come, The belfries of…

 Casey at the Bat

-Casey at the Bat By Ernest Lawrence Thayer The outlook wasn’t brilliant for the Mudville nine that day: The score stood four to two, with but one inning more to play, And then when Cooney died at first, and Barrows…
+Casey at the Bat The outlook wasn’t brilliant for the Mudville nine that day: The score stood four to two, with but one inning more to play, And then when Cooney died at first, and Barrows did the same, A…

 Sonnet XXXVIII

-Sonnet XXXVIII By William Shakespeare How can my muse want subject to invent, While thou dost breathe, that pour’st into my verse Thine own sweet argument, too excellent For every vulgar paper to rehearse?
-O! give thy self the thanks,…
+Sonnet XXXVIII How can my muse want subject to invent, While thou dost breathe, that pour’st into my verse Thine own sweet argument, too excellent For every vulgar paper to rehearse?
+O! give thyself the thanks, if aught in me…

 On the Ning Nang Nong

-On the Ning Nang Nong By Spike Milligan On the Ning Nang Nong Where the Cows go Bong! and the monkeys all say BOO!
+On the Ning Nang Nong By Spike Milligan On the Ning Nang Nong Where the cows go Bong! and the monkeys all say BOO!
 There’s a Nong Nang Ning Where the trees go Ping!
-And the tea pots jibber jabber…
+And the teapots jibber jabber joo.…

 The Manhunt

-The Manhunt By Simon Armitage After the first phase, after passionate nights and intimate days, only then would he let me trace the frozen river which ran through his face, only then would he let me explore the blown hinge…
+The Manhunt After the first phase, after passionate nights and intimate days, only then would he let me trace the frozen river that ran through his face, only then would he let me explore the blown hinge of his lower…

 Counter Attack